Developer Guide

 Figure 3.6.2.
 Structure of the data stored by NUSave.

-In order for them to be recognised by the Jackson API, NUSave data objects (such as Budget
+In order for them to be recognised by the Jackson API, NUSave data objects (such as Budget and Expenditure) must be

 converted into POJOs.
 Figure 3.6.2 depicts how the respective POJO classes for each of the data objects interact with